DFNValentin/VedPy-CLI/README.md

-## CryptoPass Personal Data Manager ( THIS ONE NEED UPDATED )
+## VedPy CLI Personal Data Manager

-CryptoPass Personal Data Manager is a free open-source advanced CLI application created to provide a safe and encrypted place for you to manage your data in a local database.
+VedPy Personal Data Manager is a free open-source advanced CLI application created to provide a safe and encrypted place for you to manage your data in a local database.
 This application is intended for all users who want to keep their data safe without being exposed to the security risks of storing data in the online environment.

 ## Features